sriscode/Arkit-PlaneDetect-PlaceObject/README.md

 2) Implements ARSCNViewDelegate to get the tracked planes,add plane, update planes, remove planes
 3) Places the 3d model on the tapped area on the selected node mapped to ARPlaneAnchor.

-Compelete explanation of the code is available at  https://machinethinks.com/arkit-detecting-planes-and-placing-objects/
+Complete explanation of the code is available at  https://machinethinks.com/arkit-detecting-planes-and-placing-objects/

 Movie demo uploaded at https://youtu.be/rx_z8_P2TFQ Screenshot of the output: